gkhmara/capstone-prep/README.md

 * 8:55 am: More research this morning on projects that use both Rails and React.
 * 9:25 am: Watching videos on how to combine Rails backend with React frontend.
 * 10:15 am: Starting work on Capstone propsal.
+* 11:30 am: Continuing research of Rails and React projects.